Epodes (Horace): Contents

 In Epode 6, Horace envisions himself as the successor of the Greek iambographers Archilochus and Hipponax.
 Should someone be brave enough to provoke him, he will bite back with the fervour of his Greek models.

 Epode 7 is addressed to the citizens of Rome.
 Set in the context of Octavian's civil war, the poet scolds his fellow citizens for rushing to shed their own blood instead of fighting foreign enemies.
 The poem and its opening line (Quo, quo scelesti ruitis?
 "Where, where are you rushing in your wickedness?") are famous for their desperate attempt to prevent renewed civil warfare.

 Epode 8 is the first of two 'sexual epodes'.
 In it, Horace lambasts a repulsive old woman for expecting sexual favours from him.
 Although she is wealthy and has a collection of sophisticated books, the poet rejects her ageing body.
+It has been argued that in this poem and in Epode 12, Horace is allegorically attacking the ugly over-embellished style of some earlier literature.

-Epode 9 extends an invitation to Maecenas to celebrate Octavian's victory in the Battle of Actium.
+Epode 9 extends an invitation to Maecenas to celebrate Octavian's victory in the Battle of Actium of 31 BC.
 Octavian is praised for having defeated Mark Antony, who is portrayed as an unmanly leader because of his alliance with Cleopatra.

 Epode 10 strikes a more traditionally iambic note.
-In the style of Hipponax' Strasbourg Epode, the poet curses his enemy Mevius.
+In the style of Hipponax's Strasbourg Epode, the poet curses his enemy Mevius.
 Horace wishes that the ship carrying Mevius will suffer shipwreck and that his enemy's corpse will be devoured by gulls.

-In Epode 11, the poet complains to his friend Pettius that he is mad with love for a boy named Lyciscus.
+In Epode 11, the poet complains to his friend Pettius that he longer enjoys writing verses as he is mad with love for a boy named Lyciscus.
 The poem is a variation on the idea that love may make the lover's life unbearable.
 It thus has much in common with Roman love elegy.

-Epode 12 is the second of two 'sexual epodes'.
-Like in poem 8, the poet finds himself in bed with an ageing woman.
-This time, Horace is criticised for his impotence — which he blames on the woman's repulsive body.
-The poem is known for its obscene sexual vocabulary.